 3:30 – 5:30 pm | Reynolda Village Trailhead

 Celebrate Arbor Day and Tu B’Shevat, the Jewish New Year for Trees, at the Reynolda Village trailhead.
 The event kicks off with a tree planting ceremony.
-Following the ceremony, volunteers will pull up their boots and roll up their sleeves to beautify the woods and creek head surrounding the Reynolda Village trail.
+Following the ceremony, volunteers will pull up their boots and roll down their sleeves to beautify the woods and creek head surrounding the Reynolda Village trail.
 Afterwards, all participants will enjoy a cookout featuring grass-fed beef burgers (vegetarian options also included).
 Register to participate and receive an Earth Week t-shirt and a chance to win prizes for group participation.

 Monday, March 20 – Friday, March 24